 - Any additional amount they wish to withhold

 At the start of hire, every employee is required to complete a Form W-4 (Employee’s Withholding Allowance Certificate) in order to provide their employer with the necessary information to calculate the Federal Income Tax to be deducted from their pay.
 If an employee elects to not fill out the W-4, the employer has the right to withhold at either the Single with 0 allowances or Married with 1 allowance level.

 What is Federal Unemployment Tax?

-Employers can take a credit of up to 5.4% of the total FUTA tax if they make all the payments due to each state where they have taxable employment.
+Employers can take a credit amount of the total FUTA tax if they make all the payments due to each state where they have taxable employment.
 In order to obtain full credit: